SummaSolutions/Summa-Website/sites/all/modules/contrib/syntaxhighlighter/README.txt

 After install, you should have something like this:

-  sites/all/libraries/syntaxhighlighter_3.0.83
+  sites/all/libraries/syntaxhighlighter_3.0.83/...

 Note: If you want the toolbar with options to view source and flash-based copy to clipboard, you will need to use the older 2.x version.
 See http://alexgorbatchev.com/ for details.

 WARNING!
 -------
-Library location scan is only performed once and the location is cached.
-If the library location is changed, visit admin/reports/status to force a rescan and make sure the "Syntaxhighlighter javascript library" entry is green.
+Library location is determined by file scan.
+This scan is performed only once and the location is cached.
+If the library location is changed for any reason (such as after upgrading the js lib), visit admin/reports/status to force a re-scan and make sure the "Syntax highlighter js library" status entry shows "Installed".

-Step 2) Enable the syntaxhighlighter module
+Step 2) Enable the syntaxhighlighter module.

 SETUP
 -----

-Enable the Syntaxhighlighter filter in an input format where you want to highlight code using the syntaxhighlighter filter.
+Enable the Syntaxhighlighter filter in a text format where you want to highlight code using the syntaxhighlighter filter.
+You do not need to enable the Syntaxhighlighter filter in any text format that do not do HTML filtering (e.g. Full HTML)

+IMPORTANT!
 Place the filters in the following relative ordering positions:

-+ HTML filter (or Wysiwyg filter or whatever HTML filter you use)
++ Limit allowed HTML tags filter (or Wysiwyg filter or whatever HTML filter you use)
 + Syntax highlighter
-+ Line break converter
++ Line break converter (Autop)

 CONFIGURATION